 Disclaimer: I want to make it clear from the beginning that I am an extremely privileged sex worker.
-As such, I have never intended anything I’ve written on the subject to be construed as representative of any lived experience or opinion beyond my own.
+As such, I have never intended anything I’ve written on the subject to be construed as necessarily representative of any lived experience or opinion beyond my own.
 That theme goes for this piece, too.

 About a year ago, I agreed to do a photo shoot and interview with Indira Cesarine, owner and curator of The Untitled Space.
 Her concept was presented to me as seeking to document the real life of a sex worker, and included very candid, vulnerable statements on my part involving my time in this industry.
 Cesarine has been extremely vocal in her self-identification as a feminist and as a champion of women’s rights, and I gave her the benefit of the doubt that she would treat the resulting footage with sensitivity and respect.